 I hold a PhD in Economic Geography from the London School of Economics.
-I was a 2016/17 MEI Research Fellow at the Harvard Kennedy School of Government.
-From September 2017 I will be joining the Gran Sasso Science Institute as a Research Fellow in applied economics.
+I was a 2016/17 MEI Postdoctoral Fellow at the Harvard Kennedy School of Government.
+I am now a Research Fellow in Applied Economics at the GSSI Institute for Advanced Studies.

 My PhD thesis was awarded the 2016 Italian Regional Science Association's G. Leonardi Best Doctoral Dissertation Prize.
 In the past I worked for the European Commission, as well as consulted for the European Parliament.